We have written this handbook to give you information about us, Albyn Housing Society, and your rights and responsibilities as a tenant

 The Board appoints our Chief Executive.
 Along with the Chief Executive, senior managers make up the Leadership Team, and this team is responsible for making sure that the Board’s decisions are carried out.

-We have three main offices.
+We have two main offices.

 - Albyn Housing Society Ltd, 98 – 104 High Street, Invergordon, IV18 0DL